Should You Hire a Marketing Agency or Keep Things In-House?

-For example, spending $200,000 a year on AdWords might seem like a lot of money to you, but it’s not even a blip on Google’s radar.
+For example, spending $200,000 a year on Google Ads might seem like a lot of money to you, but it’s not even a blip on Google’s radar.

-However, an agency like Disruptive manages many millions of dollars of monthly ad spend on a variety of ad platforms like Google AdWords, BingAds, Facebook, LinkedIn, Twitter and more.
+However, an agency like Disruptive manages many millions of dollars of monthly ad spend on a variety of ad platforms like Google Ads, BingAds, Facebook, LinkedIn, Twitter and more.

 Since agencies manage such large amounts of ad spend, advertising platforms work hard to help them deliver the best results possible for their clients.

-After all, if Disruptive suddenly decided that AdWords is a waste of time and money and recommended that our clients stop using it, Google would lose a lot of revenue.
+After all, if Disruptive suddenly decided that Googe Ads is a waste of time and money and recommended that our clients stop using it, Google would lose a lot of revenue.